 The interpretive snowshoe and backcountry ski tour will start at 2:00 pm, so be geared up and ready to go by then.
 This tour will include hiking up to two miles in the snow.
 SJMA staff will be at the Andrew’s Lake parking area by 1:30 pm to provide snowshoes to anyone who needs a pair.
 Hikers will return to the parking area at 4:00 PM and are welcome to stay for a hot beverage, bonfire, and good company.
 Registration required.

 February 12, 2022

 1:30 pm: SJMA staff arrive 2:00 – 4:00 pm: Winter interpretive snowshoe and backcountry ski tour; hiking up to 2 miles in the snow 4:00 pm: Social fun with a hot beverage, bonfire, and good company

 SJMA’s tiny house at Andrews Lake parking area

 WHAT TO BRING

-Snowshoes or skis, if you have them.
-SJMA will provide snowshoes for your use if you don’t.
+Your backcountry skis or snowshoes.
+If you do not have any, SJMA will provide snowshoes for your use.

 Want to learn more about our current projects, ways to stay involved and news from the San Juan Mountains Association?
 Sign up for our eNews updates and be the first to know...